CSC-DevOps/Jenkins/README.md

 # Jenkins

-In this short workshop, we'll learn about Jenkins,
+In this short workshop, we'll learn about Jenkins, how to configure it, some concepts related to build jobs and the server, and demostrate the process of creating a build job manually, and automatically with `jenkins-job-builder`.

 ## Setup